axiom-crypto/halo2-lib/hashes/zkevm/src/keccak/README.md

 Keccak circuit in vanilla halo2.
 This implementation starts from [PSE version](https://github.com/privacy-scaling-explorations/zkevm-circuits/tree/main/zkevm-circuits/src/keccak_circuit), then adopts some changes from [this PR](https://github.com/scroll-tech/zkevm-circuits/pull/216) and later updates in PSE version.

-The major difference is that this version directly represent raw inputs and Keccak results as witnesses, while the original version only has RLCs(random linear combination) of raw inputs and Keccak results.
+The major difference is that this version directly represents raw inputs and Keccak results as witnesses, while the original version only has RLCs(random linear combination) of raw inputs and Keccak results.
 Because this version doesn't need RLCs, it doesn't have the 2nd phase or use challenge APIs.

 ### Logical Input/Output